 The input capacitor should be selected for ripple current rating and voltage rating.
 Tantalum input capacitors may fail when subjected to high inrush currents, caused by turning the input supply on.
-To maximize reliability, tantalum input capacitor voltage rating should be at least two times the maximum input voltage.
+Tantalum input capacitor voltage rating should be at least 2 times the maximum input voltage to maximize reliability.
 Aluminum electrolytic, OS-CON, and multilayer polymer film capacitors can handle the higher inrush currents without voltage derating.
-The input voltage ripple will primarily depends upon the input capacitor's ESR.
+The input voltage ripple will primarily depend on the input capacitor's ESR.
 The peak input current is equal to the peak inductor current, so:

-$\Delta V{IN} = I{INDUCTOR(peak)} \times R{ESR(C{IN})}$
+$$\Delta V{IN} = I{INDUCTOR(peak)} \times R{ESR(C{IN})}$$